Skip to main content

 Subdomains as primary domains

-Bolt lets you use a subdomain as the primary domain on a published project only when the domain was purchased through Bolt.
-If your domain was bought through another registrar, you can set the main domain as primary, but not any of its subdomains.
-There are two ways to set a subdomain as your primary domain.
-You can:
+You can use a subdomain as the primary domain on a published project only if you purchased your domain through Bolt.
+If you bought your domain through another registrar, you can set the main domain as primary, but not any of its subdomains.
+There are two ways to set a subdomain as your primary domain:

-• Add it as an alias and then set it as primary in the Domains & Hosting screen.
+• Add it as an alias, then set it as primary on the Domains & Hosting page.

 • Connect the subdomain directly when creating a new project.